CCMI-CDT/programming-projects/README.md

 Once you're logged in to GitHub, a project can be proposed by [opening an issue](https://github.com/UCL-ARC/cdt-programming-projects/issues) on this repository using the "Propose a project" template form.

+Anyone associated with Imperial, UCL or one of CCMI's partners is encouraged to propose a project.
+This includes, but is not limited to, academics, postdocs, research software engineers, and PhD students including those that are part of the CDT itself.

+The proposer of a project is expected to commit some time towards guiding students taking part in the project and reviewing their contributions.
+The size of the time commitment will vary depending on the nature of the project.

 The "Propose a project" form will ask you to enter:

 - The title of your project